What to know about a potential deal to keep TikTok running in US

 Other potential bidders include a consortium organized by billionaire business executive Frank McCourt, which recently recruited Reddit co-founder Alexis Ohanian as a strategic adviser.
 Investors in the consortium say they’ve offered ByteDance $20 billion in cash for TikTok’s U.S. platform.
 And if successful, they plan to redesign the popular app with blockchain technology they say will provide users with more control over their online data.

+“Every day that passes without a qualified divestiture of TikTok puts Americans at greater risk of manipulation and surveillance.
+We believe the administration will ultimately obey the courts and follow the requirements for a lawful divestiture,” McCourt’s internet advocacy organization, Project Liberty, said in a statement.
+“We look forward to working with members of the administration, policymakers, and our many outstanding partners in The People’s Bid to achieve this goal.”

-Among the possible investors are the software company Oracle and the investment firm Blackstone.
+Among other possible investors are the software company Oracle and the investment firm Blackstone.
 Neither company immediately responded to messages seeking comment on Monday.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.